whisthq/whist/main-webserver/docs/services.rst

 AWS services
 ------------

+* NOTE:  This segment describes the state of the system *post* refactor -- pre-refactor the system is similarly structured but interacts more heavily with several more AWS abstractions
 * The web server is responsible for scaling cloud resources.
-In particular, it interacts heavily with AWS ECS, EC2, and AutoScaling.
+In particular, it interacts heavily with AWS EC2
+* Specifically, the webserver has a utility library interface over the AWS EC2 API that allows us to provision and deprovision cloud resources from python code easily
+* We use this utility library when scaling up (adding more) or scaling down (shutting off) ec2 instances due to periods of lower or higher load.
+* Once active, these instances are interfaced with via the ECS Host Service (see above) rather than directly via the EC2 API whenever possible.
+This invariant is only violated when the host service is malfunctioning, at which point the utility library is used to directly shut down instances.

 Stripe